wrighang/01_excel-challenge/README.md

 - Variance of the number of backers
 - Standard deviation of the number of backers

-Use your data to determine whether the mean or the median better summarizes the data.
+**Use your data to determine whether the mean or the median better summarizes the data.** <br>
+- *The median better summarizes the data to represent the typical number of backers for both successful and failed campaigns.
+It provides a better representation of the typical number of backers versus the average, or mean,  which could be skewed by a large number of backers on a given day.*

-Use your data to determine if there is more variability with successful or unsuccessful campaigns.
+**Use your data to determine if there is more variability with successful or unsuccessful campaigns.
 Does this make sense?
-Why or why not?
+Why or why not?** <br>
+- *There is more variability with successful campaigns because both the variance and standard deviation are high for successful backers.
+This does make sense because sucessful campaigns can attract a wide range of backers, from small contributors to large ones resulting in a higher variance.
+Failed campaigns tend to attract fewer backers leading to less variability.*

 # Requirements
 ## Conditional Formatting